 Are you looking to relocate or expand your business in California and need some guidance on where to start?
 Click on the following tabs to learn about different resources and requirements to help your business grow in California.

-It is important to consider several factors when deciding on the location of your business, including ease of access, proximity to competitors and potential partners, and zoning and signage regulations.
+It is important to consider several factors when deciding on the location of your business, including building and land requirements, utility usage, proximity to airports, rail, and ports, as well as zoning and signage regulations.

-In addition, the Governor’s Office of Business and Economic Development (GO-Biz) provides comprehensive confidential site selection services tailored to meet the needs of individual companies and consultants.
-As a part of this service, GO-Biz will analyze the factors affecting a company’s investment decision including taxes, human resources, training and workforce development, incentives, financing, utilities, permits, and specific real estate opportunities available in the state.
+The Governor’s Office of Business and Economic Development (GO-Biz) provides comprehensive confidential site selection services tailored to meet the needs of individual companies.
+As a part of this service, GO-Biz will also analyze the factors affecting a company’s investment decision and provide additional information related to taxes, human resources, training and workforce development, incentives, financing, utilities, permits, and specific real estate opportunities available in the state.

 California is the most popular US location for international companies and attracts more foreign direct investment than any other state.
 The state has one of the largest concentrations of international banks, foreign consulates, and bi-national chambers of commerce in the United States.
 California welcomes all form of foreign investment, from entrepreneurial ventures to major manufacturing or distribution facilities, and from real estate investment to major private equity or other financing.